 If you’d rather buy in person, start with the source.
 Most distilleries, including Mary Dowling Whiskey Co., have a store locator on their website to point you toward local retailers.
 This is the most direct way to find out who carries their products in your area.
 Large chains like Total Wine are also a great resource, as their websites often let you check local inventory and place an order for in-store pickup.
 For more curated selections, find a good local liquor store and get to know the staff.
 They can offer fantastic recommendations and might even be able to place a special order for you.

-Shopping for the Best Price
+Tips for Finding the Best Deal

 Everyone loves a good deal, and with a little effort, you can find one on your next bottle of bourbon.
 Before you buy, take a moment to compare prices between a few online retailers.
 Signing up for email lists or SMS alerts from your favorite shops is another smart move.
 Retailers like Internet Wines often send out special offers and free giveaway opportunities to their subscribers.
 It’s also worth checking the clearance section of online stores.
 You might be surprised by what you find at a place like Quality Liquor Store, which frequently has last-chance deals on incredible spirits.
 A few minutes of research can easily save you some money.